portainer/portainer-docs/docs/v2.0/registries/connect.md

-# Add a new registry
+# Add / Connect a new registry

 Portainer is capable to connect to the main registries.
 From Portainer you will able to connect to Quay.io, Azure Container Registry, Gitlab Container Registry, and a Custom Registry.
 In this help article, you will learn how to add a new registry.